-“This is something [reaching out to the community] that is not part of their [MOLSA] worldview.
+“This is something [reaching out to the community] that is not part of their [MOLSA’s] worldview.
 And this is the first thing needed specially to treat autistics properly.
 Because of all the stigma and stereotypes and […] communication with autistics.
 The first thing that is needed is to reach out […].
 And it is not concerning only autistics.
 It is not only concern people with disabilities either.
 It concerns women, women suffering from violence […], drug users […], Arabs, it concerns any disadvantage community in the society.
 Until you won’t do an active reach out you won’t reach to fundamental positive change”.
-(Ronen Gil, an autistic advocate)
+(Ronen Gil, an autistic advocate.)

-Starting with setting the baseline to his argument that the governmental policy is a demand driven one, an argument that had been drafted in an earlier segment of his interview, Ronen explained that to address the needs of autistics active reach out of the authorities is mandatory.
-He argued that in the autism case stigma, stereotypes and communication differences limit the ability of autistics to demand services, to self-advocate, as also been mentioned in the chapter 4.
-Thus, in effect his argument turns the table and claim this administrative decision in the case of autism is socially disabling, that it itself is a barrier, or in other words further marginalizing this population.
-Broadening the scope of his claim further to include other underserved communities, allows additional perspective on inequality creation between autistic adults in a demand driven system.
-According to Ronen marginalized groups in society avoid demanding services because of the stigmatization and the stereotypes attached to both the marginalized positions and to social services for the needed.
-Autistics individuals from these groups, thus avoid demanding service not just on the ground of being autistics but also because their additional marginalized identity.
-This stigmatization serves as another wall between these intersected social positions and services.
-Autistic women, for instance, need a system that will reach out to them, as Ronen concluded, otherwise they will avoid services not only because they are autistics but also because they are women in a patriarchal society that further stigmatize them.
-A demand driven service-construction system, therefore, it can be concluded is enhancing inequalities both by preventing a thorough discussion on the social constructs that fuel the marginalization of autistic adults from underprivileged communities, and by compelling those who are stigmatize and have difficulties in self advocacy to reach out for services, a process that further limit their ability to demand and use services.
-Put simply, a demand driven approach to services is SDHI in the Israeli context that affects all autistics but especially those from marginalized communities.
+Starting by setting out the baseline to his argument that the governmental policy is a demand-driven one, an argument that had been mentioned in an earlier segment of his interview, Ronen explained that to address the needs of autistic individuals, active outreach by the authorities is essential.
+He argued that in the case of autism, stigma, stereotypes, and communication differences limit the ability of autistic individuals to demand services and to self-advocate, as mentioned in chapter 4.
+Thus, his argument in effect turns the tables and claims that this administrative decision, in the case of autism, is socially disabling, that it itself is a barrier, or in other words further marginalizes this population.
+Broadening the scope of his claim further to include other underserved communities allows an additional perspective on the creation of inequalities among autistic adults in a demand-driven system.
+According to Ronen, marginalized groups in society avoid demanding services because of stigmatization and the stereotypes attached to both their marginalized position and to the social services they need.
+Autistic individuals from these groups thus avoid demanding services not just on the grounds of being autistic but also because of their additional marginalized identity.
+This stigmatization serves as another barrier between these intersectional social positions and the services they require.
+Autistic women, for instance, need a system that will reach out to them, as Ronen concluded, otherwise they will avoid services not only because they are autistic but also because they are women in a patriarchal society that further stigmatizes them.
+It can be concluded, therefore, that a demand-driven service system is enhancing inequalities both by preventing a thorough discussion around the social constructs that fuel the marginalization of autistic adults from underprivileged communities and by dissuading those who are stigmatized and have difficulties in self-advocacy from reaching out for services, a process that further limits their ability to demand and use services.
+Put simply, a demand-driven approach to services is an SDHI in the Israeli context that affects all autistic individuals but especially those from marginalized communities.